-These chorizo arancini are classic Italian risotto balls with a little added Spanish flair from chorizo and saffron.
+These chorizo arancini are classic Italian risotto balls with a Spanish flair from chorizo, saffron and manchego cheese.
 These cheesy rice balls encased with a crunchy golden crumb coating are slightly addictive too.

 - Full of flavour – both Italian and Spanish.